senemaktas/Python-Programming/README.md

 - Make the script executable by `chmod +x  <filename>.py`.
 - And run it as `./<filename>.py`.For example: `./hello.py` .
 - `python <filename>.py` for Python 2.x  `python3 <filename>.py` for Python 3.x

+There are examples with Flask, which is the Python Web Framework:
+-